adapta-project/adapta-gtk-theme/README.md

  > **Note:**
  >
+ >   * Both Adapta and Adapta-Nokto shares the same theming.
  >   * Don't expect too much.
 Plank is NOT a themeable widget for me!

 Extra Compositor Support